Which has now reached the voting stage.

 Voting can be conducted, by county residents only, here.

 The above design, design C in the vote, is explored in greater depth here.

-A design currently under consideration for registration reworks the more distinctive elements found in the coat of arms awarded to Herefordshire County Council in 1946
+This proposed design reworks the more distinctive elements found in the coat of arms awarded to Herefordshire County Council in 1946

-As with those arms, the basic colour of the flag is red to reflect the famed red earth of the county; however, the shade used here is considerably darker than that found in the general depictions of the council arms, to emphasise the distinctive dark rich soil that is so typical of the terrain, as is evident in these photos of Herefordshire fields
+As with those arms, the basic colour of the flag is red to reflect the famed red earth of the county; however, to emphasise the distinctive dark rich soil that is so typical of the terrain, as is evident in these photos of Herefordshire fields,

 The Herefordshire bull is a typical county theme being used for example as the badge of Hereford United Football Club